VDHSolar/vdh-solar-php-sdk/README.md

 ## Security

-If you discover any security related issues, please email stef@marshmallow.dev instead of using the issue tracker.
+If you discover any security related issues, please email developers@vdh-solar.nl instead of using the issue tracker.

 ## Credits